elmtree-askmo/cloudcannon-app/content/learn/biology/what-adaptations-in-the-tracheal-system-enhance-efficiency-and-prevent-water-loss-in-insects.md

 url: /learn/biology/questions/what-adaptations-in-the-tracheal-system-enhance-efficiency-and-prevent-water-loss-in-insects
 score: -1.0
 related_article1:
-    id: 168809
+    id: 168799
-    title: How do gill structure and counter-current exchange serve as respiratory adaptations in fish?
+    title: >-
+        Why is a high surface area to volume ratio important in gas exchange and oxygen absorption?
     subject: Biology
-    url: /learn/biology/questions/how-do-gill-structure-and-countercurrent-exchange-serve-as-respiratory-adaptations-in-fish
+    url: /learn/biology/questions/why-is-a-high-surface-area-to-volume-ratio-important-in-gas-exchange-and-oxygen-absorption
 related_article2:
+    id: 168806
+    title: >-
+        How does the open circulatory system function in nutrient and waste transport without oxygen transport?
+    subject: Biology
+    url: /learn/biology/questions/how-does-the-open-circulatory-system-function-in-nutrient-and-waste-transport-without-oxygen-transport
+related_article3:
     id: 168809
+    title: >-
-    title: How do gill structure and counter-current exchange serve as respiratory adaptations in fish?
+        How do gill structure and counter-current exchange serve as respiratory adaptations in fish?
     subject: Biology
     url: /learn/biology/questions/how-do-gill-structure-and-countercurrent-exchange-serve-as-respiratory-adaptations-in-fish
-related_article3:
-    id: 168804
-    title: What is the role of capillary networks in facilitated diffusion and transport mechanisms?
-    subject: Biology
-    url: /learn/biology/questions/what-is-the-role-of-capillary-networks-in-facilitated-diffusion-and-transport-mechanisms
 related_article4:
-    id: 168803
+    id: 168798
-    title: Describe the diffusion process and its role in gas exchange.
+    title: >-
+        How do lamellae enhance the surface area in gills, and what is the analogy to villi?
     subject: Biology
-    url: /learn/biology/questions/describe-the-diffusion-process-and-its-role-in-gas-exchange
+    url: /learn/biology/questions/how-do-lamellae-enhance-the-surface-area-in-gills-and-what-is-the-analogy-to-villi
 related_article5:
-    id: 168798
+    id: 168809
-    title: How do lamellae enhance the surface area in gills, and what is the analogy to villi?
+    title: >-
+        How do gill structure and counter-current exchange serve as respiratory adaptations in fish?
     subject: Biology
-    url: /learn/biology/questions/how-do-lamellae-enhance-the-surface-area-in-gills-and-what-is-the-analogy-to-villi
+    url: /learn/biology/questions/how-do-gill-structure-and-countercurrent-exchange-serve-as-respiratory-adaptations-in-fish
 ---

 &nbsp;